uw-dims/dims-finalreport/docs/source/introduction.rst

-   Some of the content of this report comes from other previously delivered project documents, or references found in *working* documents and/or the PI's (:ref:`dittrich:homepage`) home page (which serves as a general project reference on a number of topics).
+   Some of the content of this report comes from other previously delivered project documents, or references found in *working* documents and/or the PI's (:ref:`dittrich:homepage`) home page (which served as a general project reference on a number of topics).

 ..